Thank you for your interest in my Spotify playlists! This guide is an overview of what I look for for my lists and the best ways to reach me.

 Placement Duration

 Ideally, placements will last for months.
+(Some songs have been in there for YEARS.)
 In practice, it depends on how well the song fits with a list’s overall feel.

 Sometimes I make mistakes; additions may have shorter lives because they don’t fit as well as I originally thought.
 If I have concerns about longevity, I will always do my best to communicate that up front, but listening in context is the only surefire way to make sure things work.

-As new songs enter, a list’s feel changes, so I regularly remove songs to keep experiences consistent.
+As new songs enter, the lists change, so I regularly remove songs to keep the experiences tight.

 A Perspective on Declines